 Malcolm Gladwell in his best selling book, “The Tipping Point,” identified 3 archetypes that are necessary to achieve a word-of-mouth epidemic: connectors, mavens, and salespeople.

-My neighbor, Dave Csintyan, is currently the CEO of See the Change USA and he use to be the CEO for our Chamber of Commerce.
+My neighbor, Dave Csintyan, was the CEO of See the Change USA and the CEO of our local Chamber of Commerce.
 He is a great example of a connector.
 Whenever I have an issue with an initiative gaining traction, I reach out to Dave, share my issues, and he provides me with a list of contacts that can get me unstuck.
 Dave is a connector.

 Connectors are not only recognizable by their network size, but can be spotted by the things they say such as: